NeilVaria/wedding-venue-finder/README.md

 [![Product Name Screen Shot][product-screenshot]](https://wedding-finder.neilvaria.com) Coursework that acheived an 88% score.

 Hosted on Vercel.
-Had to configure Vercel and project to run PHP on server end as is not natively supported by Vercel.
-Compressed images, as to not exceed free file size limit of Vercel and to allow page to load quicker.
+Had to configure Vercel and project to run PHP on back-end as PHP not natively supported by Vercel.
+Compressed all the images, so that the free file size limit of Vercel is not exceeded and to allow page to load quicker.
 Using subdomain of neilvaria.com, where my portfolio is hosted.

 Written in PHP and javascript.
-Using bootstrap for frontend.
+Using bootstrap for front-end.
 Ajax is used to dynamically update content when querying the database for results.

 MySQL database is hosted on a personal server at home, managed with mySQL workbench.
 Wrote a python program to generate more dates avaliable for booking from 2022-2025 as database originally used only contained data up until 2022.